dmailloux/LearnProgrammingWithPython/README.md

 This tutorial is going to assume you are using Windows 10 because it is originally written for my friend and he uses Windows 10 :)

+## How To Use This Guide

+You will get the most out of this guide if you follow along while you read.
+Use the Python interactive terminal as you go through the material, and write programs where instructed.
+Do the homework!
+Programming is a craft and you will not improve by thinking about it.
+You must do.

 ## Install Python

 First thing's first, go [download Python](https://www.python.org/downloads/).